 The chief way to the summit is the Lhotse Couloir.
-It is located on the west face, or the Lhotse Face, one of the faces of the Lhotse.
+It is located on the west face, or the Lhotse Face, one of the faces of Lhotse.
 The couloir is a massive ice gully and presents the most challenging part of the climb for the expedition members.
 At certain points, its increase is as steep as 80 degrees.
 It features two rocky areas – the Yellow Band and Geneva Spur.
-Apart from trying territory, climbers going over the gully must be wary of episodic snowfall.
+Apart from trying the territory, climbers going over the gully must be wary of episodic snowfall.

-A journey to the Lhotse summit begins by flying from Kathmandu to Lukla and the trekking begins here.
+A journey to the Lhotse summit begins by flying from Kathmandu to Lukla, and the trek begins here.
 Continuing the trek following the trekking route of standard EBC, we reach there.
 At Everest Base Camp, we prepare for training, do some acclimatization, and begin the upward climb to Camp I, II, and III.
-It will be the same route as Everest Expedition till we reach Yellow Band.
+It will be the same route as the Everest Expedition till we reach the Yellow Band.
 After the Yellow Band, the routes diverge with climbers bound for Everest taking a left over the Geneva Spur up to the South Col, while Lhotse climbers take a right further up the Lhotse face.
 The last part of the summit leads through a narrow couloir until the Lhotse main peak reaches.

-Mount Lhotse (8516M/27,940ft.) was first ascended on May 18th,1956, when Mr. Fritz Luchsinger and Ernst Reiss, a Switzerland Group.
-In 1955 the International Himalayan Expedition team, led by Norman Dyhrenfurth, reached 8100m on Lhotse.
+Mount Lhotse (8516M/27,940ft.) was first ascended on May 18th,1956, when Mr. Fritz Luchsinger and Ernst Reiss, a Swiss group.
+In 1955, the International Himalayan Expedition team, led by Norman Dyhrenfurth, reached 8100m on Lhotse.

 All expedition teams of Mount Everest and Mount Lhotse reach just below the South Col on the Lhotse face and set up camps I, II, and III at the same place.
-After considering the history and previous climbing experience, Outward Adventure Treks and Expedition noted that Mt.
+After considering the history and previous climbing experience, Outward Adventure Treks and Expedition noted that the Mt.
 Lhotse Expedition is too technical compared to Mt.
 Manaslu, Mt.
 Everest, and Mt.
 Makalu.

 Day 01 - Arrival in Kathmandu [1,350m/4,430ft]